Jowziph/hellofresh/README.md

   likely not delivered at night.
 A more accurate temperature estimate could be made here.
 - Due to concerns with run time (due to usage of meteostat and pgeocode) I added a config to limit the total number of records from Boxes.csv being processed.
+- I was unsure whether to use "Cool Pouch" Size" or	"Box Size" from Boxes.csv.
+I decided it didn't matter too much for the sake of the exercise.